Nutty

 • Your circumstances have changed: When you apply to remortgage with a new mortgage lender, they’ll carry out all the same checks you had done when you first got a mortgage.
 So, if your salary has dropped or you’ve recently built up a bad credit score, you might have trouble getting approved.
 If this is the case, you might just have to stick it out with your current lender until you can improve your application.

 • You’re moving house shortly: If you’re planning on moving house soon, the last thing you want to do is tie yourself into a new fixed-rate mortgage.
-Yes, the rate may be lower, but you’ll be hit with a large early repayment charge once you leave.
+Yes, the rate may be lower, but you’ll be hit with a large early repayment charge once you leave (explained above).
 So, if it’s only a matter of a couple of months, you may be better off paying those higher rates for a while.

 When is the best time to remortgage?